miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody script display the excute permision to owner, the group owner and other users 8-James_Bond script gives permission to other users but restrict owner and the group owner 9-John_Doe script set the mode of hello
+7-everybody script display the excute permision to owner, the group owner and other users 8-James_Bond script gives permission to other users but restrict owner and the group owner 9-John_Doe script set the mode of hello 10-mirrror_permissions script display hello mode as the same as olleh mode